-Three riders will make their senior championship debut in the para dressage Europeans next month.
+Three riders will make their senior championship debut in the European Para Dressage Championships next month.

 H&H blogger Suzanna Hext, Natasha Adkinson and Julie Payne are the three newcomers to the squad.